29568706Fistoz/PROJECT-4-Testing-AND-RPA-Using-UiPath/README.md

 ### Deploy Solution
 - Publish the UiPath solution to the UiPath Orchestrator

+# Please make sure to refer to this README throughout the project to ensure that all tasks are completed in the correct order.
+If you have any questions or need assistance, don't hesitate to reach out to me

 # Reference list
 - (2021).
 YouTube.
 12 January.
 Available at: https://www.youtube.com/watch?v=7SrdrREJtcc&amp;t=2s (Accessed: 11 October 2023).